In December 2021, I traveled to America for the first time and this couldn’t have been a better opportunity for a USA Southwest road trip.

 I also recommend using the FreeRoam app on your mobile or laptop to find all the best paid and unpaid campsites on your southwest itinerary.

-Explorest is also another great app tailored to photographers to find the best photo locations in the US and worldwide.
+Explorest is also another great app tailored for photographers to find the best photo locations in the US and worldwide.

 APPS TO DOWNLOAD FOR A SOUTHWEST ROAD TRIP